ikc8581/Koopman_Project/README.md

 ### 1D Moving Turtlebot

 The turtlebot was placed on the ground and driven in a one dimensional path.
 A realsense camera was mounted overhead to compute the position and iterpolate the velocity of the robot using an AprilTag.
 A capture of the setup was shown earlier in this document.
-The basis functions used for this computation were:
+The state basis functions used for this computation were:
 \
 `[x xdot left_wheel_velocity right_wheel_velocity 1.0 xdot**2, left_wheel_velocity**2 right_wheel_velocity**2 xdot*left_wheel_velocity  xdot*right_wheel_velocity left_wheel_velocity*right_wheel_velocity left_wheel_angle right_wheel_angle]`
 \